the1lab/1lab/src/1Lab/Reflection.lagda.md

   -- "blocking" constraints.
     noConstraints : ∀ {a} {A : Type a} → TC A → TC A

+  -- Run the given computation at the type level, allowing use of erased things.
+    work-on-types : ∀ {a} {A : Type a} → TC A → TC A

   -- Run the given TC action and return the first component.
 Resets to -- the old TC state if the second component is 'false', or keep the -- new TC state if it is 'true'.